Obedience-Corp/.github/profile/README.md

 **Cognitive Infrastructure for Ambitious Work.**

-AI is increasing the supply of intelligence faster than society knows how to direct it.
+AI is making effort cheap.
+The bottleneck is no longer execution, it is direction and human cognition.

+We are building the systems that allow individuals to direct large-scale effort with precision, enabling them to take on problems that previously required entire organizations.

 The bottleneck is no longer access to capability.
 The bottleneck is organization: preserving intent, structuring context, coordinating execution, and verifying outcomes at scale.